 I’m not going to sugar-coat it (when do I ever?): authors are sadists.
 They get their jollies crafting wonderful characters that we adore and cherish, only to kill them in the most brutal and gut-wrenching ways.
 Every booklover has at least one or two character deaths that have left them scarred and reaching for the tissues.
 If you’ve read any of these books, I’m very sorry for your loss and for triggering those traumatic memories.
 If you’ve not picked them up yet, consider this an impassioned warning of what lies ahead.
 Here are the seven most heartbreaking deaths in literature.

-Lady (A Game Of Thrones – George R.R.
-Martin)
+A Game Of Thrones by George R.R.
+Martin

 George R.R.
 Martin is famous (or infamous) for his fictional death toll, and A Game Of Thrones has more dead bodies than you can poke a stick at, but the one that truly broke me was that of Lady.
 Each of the Stark children has been given a direwolf of their own, to keep as a pet, and it’s a wonderful arrangement until Arya’s direwolf attacks the prince.
 Arya is clever enough to send her beloved pet off into the woods to hide, but Queen Cersei’s vengeful wrath demands satisfaction.
 She insists that Sansa’s direwolf, Lady, be killed in its place.
 And Ned Stark offers to be the one to do it, saving the gorgeous animal any unnecessary pain.
-The death of an innocent at the hands of a loving father! *sobs* Read my full review of A Game Of Thrones here.
+The death of an innocent dog at the hands of a loving father! *sobs* Read my full review of A Game Of Thrones here.

-Sirius Black (Harry Potter and the Order of the Phoenix – J.K.
-Rowling)
+Harry Potter and the Order of the Phoenix by J.K.
+Rowling (boo, hiss!)

 “Good one, James!”
 Sirius shouts, mistaking his beloved godson for his departed friend, right as Bellatrix Lestrange fires off a curse that sends him into that good night.
 His body falls through a strange portal, never to be seen again.
 J.K.
 Rowling is a cruel, cruel woman!
 (And not just because she’s a big ol’ transphobe.)
 You know what, pretty much every death in the Harry Potter series is heartbreaking: Dumbledore, Lupin and Tonks, Fred, Hedwig, Dobby… I’ll accept any answer except for Snape.
 That guy caused so much trouble just because he was butt-hurt that Lily didn’t love him back, I have no sympathy.
-Anyway, at least Rowling is kind enough to apologise for one death per year on Twitter.